ttyamada/pyqcstrc/docs/install.rst

 Installation under Windows10
 ----------------------------
 Python is not installed by default under Windows 10.
-We suggest you install `Python3 <http://python.org>`_ from the official web page.
+I suggest you install `Python3 <http://python.org>`_ from the official web page.

 The virtual environment can be created using the `venv module <https://docs.python.org/3/library/venv.html>`_, which is done by executing the command: